Agmo-Android/TheSimpleLab/CodeLab/Configure Firebase Console.md

     <img src="https://github.com/Agmo-Android/TheSimpleLab/blob/master/ScreenShot/ScreenShot_Firebase_data_update_add_new_row_1.png" width="300">

   - 3, It will create another row for you, from there type your "duration" into your name and value "10000".
 Same thing for "eventStartTime".
-At the end result sure look like this.
+At the end result should look like this.

     <img src="https://github.com/Agmo-Android/TheSimpleLab/blob/master/ScreenShot/ScreenShot_Firebase_data_update_part1.png" width="350">